AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-overview/c-common-data-types/r-property-data.md

 A property consists of a property name and a property value, separated by =.

 Multiple properties are separated by line separators, which may be either `??` or `<CR><LF>`.
 If the entire property data string is not enclosed in quotation marks, the server replaces each occurrence of `??` with `<CR><LF>` before transmitting the data to the client.
 Property names may consist of letters, numbers, '.', '-', and '_'.
-Property names are not case sensitive.
+Property names are not case-sensitive.

 Property values must not include line separators.